A new model for Widening Participation

 Access Champions is based around five key pillars:

-Schools and colleges use our set of research-backed benchmarks to assess their current systems and to create a development plan to target future improvements.
+Schools and colleges use our research-backed Causeway Progression Framework to assess their current systems and to create a development plan to target future improvements.

 2. Half-termly face-to-face consultations and ongoing support from the central team